Military history of Europe: Interwar era

 After World War I, the major European experienced two decades of relative peace.
 The Russian Civil War lasted from 1917 to 1922, saw the intervention of various European powers, ending in victory for the Bolsheviks and the formation of the Soviet Union.
 Simultaneously, the emerging Soviet government conducted the Polish-Soviet War that lasted from 1919 to 1921 and an ongoing conflict with Finland.
 The Irish War of Independence was fought from 1919-1921, a guerrilla war against the United Kingdom.
 It was followed by the Irish Civil War, which erupted over a disagreement between Irish nationalist factions about the Anglo-Irish Treaty, establishing the Irish Free State as a dominion of the British Empire.

 The interwar era was characterized by a continuing disarmament and internationalist movement.
 Both sides of the imminent Second World War increased military production during the 1930s, but were limited by the Washington Naval Treaty.
 Unlike the punitive restrictions on land forces nominally imposed by the Treaty of Versailles, Nazi Germany notably complied with the naval restrictions.
 This resulted in crucial limitations in Germany's Kriegsmarine against the Royal Navy.

 The interwar years in Europe were brought to a close by the Spanish Civil War of 1936 to 1939.
 This conflict was a prelude to the World War II, both in new technologies used (strategic and tactical aerial bombing, mechanized warfare, direct attacks on civilian populations, guerilla operations) and belligerents (Fascist Italy and Nazi Germany supporting the Nationalist side, Communist Russia and various European leftist groups supporting the Loyalist side).

 World War II

-World War II was a global military conflict which involved a majority of the world's nations, including all of the great powers, organised into two opposing military alliances: the Allies led by the United States, the United Kingdom, and the Soviet Union, versus the Axis powers led by Nazi Germany and Japan.
+World War II was a global military conflict which involved a majority of the world's nations, including all of the great powers, organised into two opposing military alliances: the Allies led by the United States, the United Kingdom, and the Soviet Union, versus the Axis powers led by Nazi Germany, Fascist Italy, and the Empire of Japan.
 The war involved the mobilisation of over 100 million military personnel, making it the most widespread war in history.
 In a state of "total war", the major participants placed their complete economic, industrial, and scientific capabilities at the service of the war effort, erasing the distinction between civilian and military resources.
 Over 70 million died, the majority of them civilians, making it the deadliest conflict in human history.